How to Build a Holiday-Friendly Return Policy

 While the returns season typically begins after Christmas in the U.S., merchants should have their holiday return policy developed and communicated long before then.
-Many consumers will be doing their holiday shopping throughout the fall, so it’s crucial your business readies itself for returns as soon as possible.
+Many consumers will be doing their Christmas shopping throughout the fall, so it’s crucial your business readies itself for returns as soon as possible.
 Once those e-commerce returns do come, they come in droves.

+Because of this alarming stat, its more important than ever that your return policy takes into consideration your customer without breaking the bank too.
 We’ll walk you through how to build a holiday-friendly return policy to account for holiday shopping behaviors, and help you build more customer trust upfront to increase sales.

 Steps To Take When Building Your Return Policy for The Holidays